Weeki Wachee, City of Mermaids

 When Newt Perry sank a theater into the edge of Weeki Wachee Springs in 1947, he had no idea his mermaids would become world-famous Florida icons.
 This presentation covers the fascinating history of Weeki Wachee Springs told through vintage photographs of the resident ‘mermaids’ from their earliest days performing silent ballets to their pinnacle of popularity.

-Lu Vickers has been awarded a National Endowment for the Arts Fellowship for fiction for excerpts for a novel in progress.
-She has also been the recipient of two Florida Book awards and three Florida Individual Artist Fellowships for fiction.
-In addition to writing Remembering Paradise Park (with C. Graham), she has written the novel Breathing Underwater and three other Florida history books: Weeki Wachee, City of Mermaids, Cypress Gardens, America’s Tropical Wonderland, and Weeki Wachee, Thirty Years of Underwater Photography, with Bonnie Georgiadis.
+Lu Vickers was awarded a National Endowment for the Arts fellowship for fiction as well as two Florida Book Awards and three Florida Individuals Artists Fellowships.
+In addition to writing Remembering Paradise Park with C. Graham, she has written Breathing Underwater, a novel and three other Florida history books: Weeki Wachee, City of Mermaids, Cypress Gardens, America’s Tropical Wonderland, and, Weeki Wachee, Thirty Years of Underwater Photography.

 This speaker is a published author with the University Press of Florida.
 Please visit the UPF website to find out how to buy their latest book and other great titles about Florida’s rich history and heritage.
 Florida Humanities members enjoy a discount on all UPF purchases.
 Click here to become a member today!